bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Q. How to use data- attribute in html5?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Any attribute on any element whose attribute name starts with **data-** is a data attribute.
 The data-* attributes gives us the ability to embed custom data attributes on all HTML elements.
-The stored (custom) data can then be used in the page\'s JavaScript to create a more engaging user experience.
+The stored (custom) data can then be used in the page&apos;s JavaScript to create a more engaging user experience.

-**Example:**
+<h4>Example:</h4>

 ```html
 <article